 Book with just a 25% deposit: at checkout type DEPOSIT into the offer code box.
 (Full payment required 8 weeks prior to the trip)

 After meeting everyone near the Dalmally Train Station we start the first morning on the shores of Loch Awe, where we’ll spend some time looking at the journey plan.
 We’ll get hands on as soon as possible loading up equipment and readying the boats.
-We’ll then break for lunch which will be provided for you at the Lochside.
+We’ll then break for lunch at the Lochside.

 We spend a night camped beside an ancient ruined castle, enjoying a campfire cooked meal and good company.